aaronhktan/cbschedule/README.md

 ## Future plans?

+- Show more details about class on selection
 - Perhaps be able to see one other friend's schedule, so they don't get lost
 - Make it work on Pebble Round and new Pebbles